trieloff/coralogix-tail-worker/README.md

 3. **No logs appearing in Coralogix**
    - Verify your source workers are configured with tail consumers
-   - Check the tail worker logs: `wrangler tail coralogix-tail-worker`
+   - Check the tail worker logs: `wrangler tail coralogix-tail-worker-production` (or -staging, -dev)
    - Ensure your source workers are generating logs

 4. **Rate limiting errors**